researchart/fse20/submissions/reusable/315-NoREC-Rigger/INSTALL.md

 [2020/06/03 22:23:16] Executed 714814 queries (39050 queries/s; 0.00/s dbs, successful statements: 82%).
 Threads shut down: 0.
 ```

+The shortcut CTRL+C can be used to terminate SQLancer manually.
+If SQLancer does not find any bugs, it executes infinitely.
+The option `--num-tries` controls after how many bugs SQLancer terminates.
+Alternatively, the option `--timeout-seconds` can be used to specify the maximum duration that SQLancer is allowed to run.

 Using SQLite to evaluate the artifact is most convenient, since SQLite is an embedded DBMS, meaning that the DBMS is included directly within SQLancer using a [JDBC driver](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html).
 Note that the latest version of the [SQLite JDBC driver](https://bitbucket.org/xerial/sqlite-jdbc/downloads/) does not include the latest SQLite version, meaning that NoREC could find bugs that have already been fixed on the latest SQLite version.

 Besides for SQLite, NoREC is supported also for the following DBMS: